jpw/ai-goddess-namer/README.md

 It should output some debugging info from TensorFlow & textgenrnn, and then a list of new goddess names!

 Have a look at the source for more clues on how to have fun with the output.
+The main fun-dial is the `temperature` setting: around 0.1 output is quite boring, while values over 1 get increasingly funky.

 Don't forget to `deactivate` the venv when done playing around.